yang-zheming/Hugo-Github-Netlify/content/authors/admin/_index.md

 - Visitors
 ---

 I received the B.Sc. degree in electronic engineering from North China University of Science and Technology, China, in 2019.
-Currently, he is pursuing a Ph.D. degree at the Institute of Computing Technology(ICT), Chinese Academy of Sciences (CAS).
+Currently, he is pursuing a Ph.D. degree at the Institute of Computing Technology, Chinese Academy of Sciences.
 His current research interests include Universal Intelligence Measure, Reinforcement Learning, Intelligent Multimedia, and Network Economy.